 A loud hammering sound is sometimes heard when the water is abruptly turned off.
-This may occur for one of a few reasons, the main one being that the flow of water coming to a sudden halt causes the pipes to abruptly shift and make a loud noise.
+According to DFT Inc., "water hammer" most often occurs due to the flow of water coming to a sudden halt, which causes the pipes to abruptly shift and make a loud noise.
 Loose pipes may escalate the hammering sound.
 Another less common cause for hammering pipes is when the water pressure of the building or home is greater than 80 pounds of pressure per square inch.

 A faulty water meter can cause a ticking sound that is carried from the meter itself up through your pipes.
 This problem in no way affects or damages your pipes or plumbing system.
 Because water meters are, in effect, property of the city or state water departments, there is no home remedy to rectify the problem.
 For a ticking water meter, you must contact your utility provider for repair and maintenance.